tosimiadesoye/beecommerce/README.md

 * User & mobile friendly navigation
 * Mobile Responsiveness
-* A shop icon for users to click on a product type **Ability to pick product color, view and unview desciption **Users can cart a product to cart and increment, decrement and delete the items in their cart **Ability for users to pick the delivery type.
+* A shop icon for users to click on a product type *Ability to pick product color, view and unview desciption *The ability for Users to add a product to cart and increment, decrement and delete items in their cart *Ability for users to pick the delivery type.
-**Searchbar functionality
+*Searchbar functionality
-**To checkout users have to login.
+*To checkout users have to login.
-** A login and signup button for personalised user experience
+* A login and signup button for personalised user experience